-Are you struggling with the fact Google isn’t giving your website the love (and rankings) it deserves?
+Struggling to figure out why Google isn't giving your website the love it deserves?

-Are you frustrated your affiliate marketing business isn’t generating anywhere near the level of income you think it should be?
+Frustrated your affiliate marketing business isn't generating the level of income it should be?

 You became an affiliate marketer because you wanted to build an online income stream for you and your family and yet, despite hours spent in seclusion hammering away at the keyboard, your traffic and sales stats continue to flatline…